Gopinathsgn/OpenStockIndia/README.md

 ## ✨ Introduction

-OpenStock is a modern stock market app powered by Next.js (App Router), shadcn/ui and Tailwind CSS, Better Auth for authentication, MongoDB for persistence, Finnhub for market data, and TradingView widgets for charts and market views.
+OpenStockIndia is a modern stock market platform specifically designed for Indian investors, powered by Next.js (App Router), shadcn/ui and Tailwind CSS, Better Auth for authentication, MongoDB for persistence, TradingView widgets for charts and market views, Alpha Vantage for comprehensive BSE stock search and data, Finnhub for market news.
+This India Edition focuses exclusively on the Bombay Stock Exchange (BSE) with localized features, popular Indian stocks, screeners, and ETF tracking tailored for the Indian market.

 ## 🌍 Open Dev Society Manifesto <a name="manifesto"></a>